open-life-science/ols-governance/docs/executive-leadership-team-role.md

 ## Platforms and Process for Coordination

-The OLS Executive Leadership Team will establish a GitHub repository where all governance resources for public access will be shared openly.
-GitHub's Issue and Pull Request features will be used for voting, asynchronous discussions, community review, and transparency.
+The OLS Executive Leadership Team will use [an open GitHub repo](https://github.com/open-life-science/ols-governance/) to share governance resources for public access.
+GitHub's Issue and Pull Request features will be used for voting, asynchronous discussions, community review, and transparency, as described in the [decision making process](docs/decision-making-process) guidance document.

 Resources intended for internal access by the Committee will be shared via Google Drive and a private GitHub repository, as agreed with the Committee.